Wenti-D/GenshinFonts/README.md

 ![Inazuma_Vert](readme_assets/Inazuma_Vert.png)

 Inazuma Languange has two versions, one with Opentype feature `vert`, the other without.
-With this feature and supported APPs (e.g. [LibreOffice](https://www.libreoffice.org/)), Inazuma Language can be written vertically, as it in game.
+With this feature and supported APPs (e.g. [LibreOffice](https://www.libreoffice.org/), but most unlike), Inazuma Language can be written vertically, as it in game.
 However, when using Adobe APPs, please select the version without `vert`.

 ## Building